kysely-org/kysely/README.md

 }
 ```

-The `up` function is called when you update your database schema to next version and `down`
+The `up` function is called when you update your database schema to the next version and `down`
 when you go back to previous version.
 The only argument for the functions is an instance of
 `Kysely<any>`.
 It's important to use `Kysely<any>` and not `Kysely<YourDatabase>`.

-Migrations
-should never depend on the current code of your app because they need to work even when the app
+Migrations should never depend on the current code of your app because they need to work even when the app
 changes.
 Migrations need to be "frozen in time".

 The migrations can use the [Kysely.schema](https://koskimas.github.io/kysely/classes/SchemaModule.html)